Library Data Portal, Data Services and ResData Repository

 2. TERMS AND CONDITIONS OF USE

-Micro-socioeconomic data access and use
+Data protection: micro-socioeconomic data access and use

-Micro data users must preserve the confidentiality of observations pertaining to dataset subjects: individuals, families and households.
-Users must not attempt to identify any individual or other data subject in the dataset.
-Micro data users must also comply with any post-project data destruction undertakings in the license.
+Micro data users must preserve the confidentiality of observations pertaining to human subjects, families and households.
+Users must not attempt to identify any individual, family or household in a dataset.
+Anonymisation is explained in Section 4 below.

-Data User Undertakings: individual agreements with data providers
+Individual agreements with data providers

-Some data issuers require that access contracts be established directly with the user(s) of the data.
-EUI members who require access to data provided by third parties are required to sign a data user agreement with the provider/licensor.
-Some data issuers also request that an EUI administrator co-sign individual user agreements.
-In such cases the Library will require the data user(s) to sign an internal undertaking that they will abide by the terms and conditions of use and access of the data.
+Some data issuers require that access contracts be established directly with data end-users.
+In such cases EUI members are required to sign a data user agreement with a third-party provider/licensor.
+If the data issuer also requests the counter-signature of an EUI administrator (‘guarantor’), the Library will require the data user to sign an internal undertaking that he/she will abide by the terms and conditions of data access and use.

 Open Data: terms and conditions of use